NINAnor/sscd/README.md

 This repository provides set of tools to run the developed system, to monitor and evaluate its performance and to retrain it when/if necessary.

+developed with the ultimate purpose of automatically extract growth information from scales, like number of circuli bands and intracirculi spacings.

 ### Current usage constraints
   - One scale per image
   - scale orientation